kevinsuh/toki/README.md

 **Toki is a slackbot that helps you accomplish the things that you intend to each day.** Its goal is to help you make the most of your time and attention, so you can do the things that are most important to you.

-We have personally noticed a growing problem: *our attention is being arbitraged by internet companies.* As technology grows, our attention doesn't scale accordingly.
+We have personally noticed a growing problem: **_our attention is being arbitraged by internet companies._** As technology grows, our attention doesn't scale accordingly.
 This leads to an unceasing competition for a limited resource that is most important to each of us: our time and attention.
-We want to build technology that's on our side of this battle.
-A personal companion that cares about our values and intentions holistically.
+We want to build technology that's on our side of this battle, that cares about our values and intentions holistically.

 Toki is written in Javascript and uses the excellent [botkit](https://github.com/howdyai/botkit) and [wit](https://wit.ai) libraries.